Figure 1. Photo credit: Public domain

 Figure 3.
 Photo credit: Public domain.
 From Danilewsky's book, page 6.

-Other than Figure 1, above, this is the only other photo of the Embryo found during my research into Danilewsky's work.
+Other than Figure 1, above, the only other photos of the Embryo found during my research were in Danilewsky's 1900 book.
 It is Danilewsky's first airship and its design is remarkably close to the drawing of his idea in his 1897 patent (see Figure 4).

 1(Given the dimensions derived for the Pilström by Dr. Alexander Akimov (see Pilström, below), using the waist-height of 3 ft derived for pilot Peter Kosiakov (the only pilot of all 4 of the Danilewsky airships), the dimensions of the Embryo are derived.)